Computer Science and Artificial Intelligence Laboratory

 Email: dshayden [at] mit [dot] edu

-tools I build aim to make new experimental designs possible from what once
+automated interventions, my tools will make new experimental designs possible

 Broadly, my research interests are in interpretable machine learning and computer vision, with special focus on Bayesian nonparametrics applied to time-series, distributions on manifolds and using uncertainty to guide decision making, analysis and experimental design.